nf-core/eager/README.md

 `--reads`: Provide the reads to be mapped.

-`--fasta_index`: Set the directory containing the bowtie2 index of the concatenated fasta file of all fasta files.
+`--fasta_index`: Optional input.
+Input all the bowtie2 index files (.bt2l or .bt2) of the concatenated fasta file of all fasta files.
+With this input, the indexing process will be skipped.

-`--threads`: Number of threads to use (e.g., 10 in the example).
+`--threads`: Number of threads to use (for example the number of cores of your cluster).
+If your cluster has partition of memory, please base the number of threads/cores on the memory needed during the process of indexing, which is the most memory-intensive process.

-`--label`: Label used for output.
+`--label`: Label used for output or naming bowtie2 indexes.

-`-with-trace`: Reports time and memory usage.
+`-with-trace`: Reports time and memory usage of processes.

+`-profile conda`: This makes nextflow to take care of the environment.
+Otherwise, you can disable this and check out the `container/env.yml` file for which software you need to load in the module.

 **Output**